cyberthreatinfo/cyberthreatinfo.github.io/_posts/2019-08-30-outsourcing-service.md

 a company to fulfill a product or a service - for instance an e-commerce supplier for your products.

+Companies may enter into an outsourcing arrangement with a provider with the expectation that all the risk is transferred to the outsourcer, but this is incorrect.
+While contracting with an outsourcer, you may have moved some of the _technical_ mitigations to the outsourcer, but you always own the ultimate liability of any breach, and need to manage accordingly.

 As with any risk management program, an organization needs to understand what is priority to be protected and what it’s relative worth is, in order to